Table of Contents

 - Members of the Totem™ development and management team are all US citizens, all of whom have or have had a DoD Security Clearance.
 The team regularly attend security awareness training, such as that offered by the SANS Institute, and continuously monitor cyber threat feeds, such as US-CERT alerts.

-- Updates to Totem™ software are first deployed to a staging server before they are integrated into production.
-Totem™ maintains a rigorous change management process ensure and changes do not break existing software.
+- Updates to Totem™ are first deployed to a staging server before they are integrated into production.
+Totem™ maintains a rigorous change management process ensure and changes do not break existing applications.
 Operating systems and application modules are patched on a weekly basis.

-- All the components that support Totem™ are secured and hardened according to industry standard and manufacturer guidelines.
+- All Totem™’s supporting components are secured and hardened according to industry standard and manufacturer guidelines.
 These components include application firewalls, operating systems, web servers, application servers, databases, and application frameworks.

 - Totem™ undergoes a rigorous third-party penetration test prior to each major release.
 Any vulnerabilities are discovered during the penetration test are remediated, and the remediations are confirmed by a third-party before Totem™ is released.